bigfishh/algo-club/week1/README.md

 - [ ] understand what interviewers are looking for during white-boarding interviews
 - [ ] have a solid whiteboarding approach
 - [ ] stand your ground in front of Big O terminology
-- [ ] identify code that runs in constant, linear, and quadratic time
+- [ ] identify code that runs in constant, logarithmic, linear, and quadratic time

 ## Discussion Question
 1. what do you think interviewers are looking for during whiteboarding interviews?